- Home

 - 8 ways to revamp your home for free or next to nothing

-Carrying out home improvements can be expensive, but there are ways you can spruce up your space for less.
+Carrying out home improvements can be expensive, especially when trying to cover rising living costs, but there are several ways to spruce up your space for less.

-Whether you want to change the whole look and feel of your home, or simply replace a particular item such as a sofa or dining table, there are plenty of options that won’t break the bank.
+Whether you’d like to change the whole look and feel of your home, or simply replace a particular item such as a sofa or dining table, there are plenty of options that won’t break the bank.

 1. Use online forums to find free items

-People are always looking to get rid of items they no longer want, so the chances are that if you look hard enough someone might be giving away exactly the item you’re after.
+People are always looking to get rid of items they no longer want, so chances are, if you look hard enough, someone might be giving away exactly the item you’re after.

-Four of the most popular websites for people giving away items for free, or for very little money, are Facebook Marketplace, Freecycle, Preloved and Gumtree.
-They’re all free to sign up to and let you see what is available in your local area.
-You can also expand your search to further afield if you don’t mind travelling to pick up an item.
+Four of the most popular websites for people giving away items for free, or for very little, are Facebook Marketplace, Freecycle, Preloved and Gumtree.
+They’re all free to sign up and let you see what’s available in your local area.
+You can also expand your search if you don’t mind travelling to pick up an item.

-It’s also fairly common for local areas to have a forum or arrangement where people can post items to buy or sell, or things that people are looking for.
-For example, the Nextdoor app allows you to connect with other people in your area to buy and sell items.
+It’s also fairly common for local areas to have a forum or arrangement where people can post items to buy or sell.
+For example, Nextdoor allows you to connect with others in your area and buy and sell items.

 A word of caution, however, is that while these websites are popular, they are also often targeted by fraudsters, so make sure you have your wits about you when you’re using them.
 Remember, never share your bank account details with anyone online, and if you are paying for something, don’t hand over the money until you’ve seen the item in person.
 It can often be safer to pay in cash for anything you buy from any of these sites as an additional safeguard.